hillmichael1203/git-graph/STEPS.md

 25. Commit 10 on main
 26. Merged Commit 6 from bug-fix with Commit 9 from bug-fix-experimental into bug-fix Commit 11
 27. Updated STEPS.md
+28. Commit 12 on bug-fix
+29. Merged Commit 12 from bug-fix with commit 10 from main into main commit 13
+30. Updated STEPS.md
+31. Updated README.md
+32. Commit 14 on main